How to choose your first super fund

 COMPARE SUPER FUNDS NOW

-This information may be general financial advice which doesn't take into account your personal objectives, financial situation or needs.
-Before you make a decision about AustralianSuper, you should think about your financial requirements and refer to the relevant Product Disclosure Statement.
+This may include general financial advice which doesn’t take into account your personal objectives, financial situation or needs.
+Before making a decision consider if the information is right for you and read the relevant Product Disclosure Statement, available at australiansuper.com/PDS or by calling 1300 300 273.
 A Target Market Determination (TMD) is a document that outlines the target market a product has been designed for.
 Find the TMDs at australiansuper.com/TMD

 Ready to join?